zlorf/django-synchro/README.rst

 Changelog
 =========
 **dev**
+    - **Deprecation**: natural_manager function is deprecated.
+Use NaturalManager instead
     - Refactored NaturalManager class so that it plays well with models involved in m2m relations
-    - Refactored NaturalManager class so that natural_manager function is deprecated
+    - Refactored NaturalManager class so that natural_manager function is unnecessary
-      - it will be removed in next release
+    - Fixed bug with m2m user-defined intermediary table synchronization
-    - Added 2 tests regarding m2m aspects
+    - Added 3 tests regarding m2m aspects
 **0.3.1** (12/09/2012)
     - ``SYNCHRO_REMOTE`` setting is not required anymore.
       Its lack will only block ``synchronize`` command